Page cover image

 Meditation Instructions

 Inner Peace Fellowship Meditation (IPF Meditation) comes from the Vedic tradition of India, which is over 3,000 years old.
-IPF Meditation uses the same Sanskit mantras that yogis in India have been using and refining for thousands of years.
-IPF Meditation is very easy to learn, and you can get many valuable benefits from practicing it.
+IPF Meditation uses the same Sanskrit mantras that yogis in India have been using and refining for thousands of years.
+Meditation is one form of Yoga.
+Some consider meditation to be the highest form of Yoga, and call it Royal Yoga.
+IPF Meditation is easy to learn, and you can get many valuable benefits from it.
 Millions of people in 235 countries and jurisdictions have used these meditation instructions.

 You learn to meditate by meditating.
 The silence and stillness you experience in meditation and the increased happiness and diminished stress you experience outside meditation are so attractive and welcomed that you naturally teach yourself how to go deeper into that silence and stillness each time you meditate.